 - 5 Simple Tips to Improve Aviation Safety Reporting Cultures

-For most immature SMS implementations, safety goals and objectives almost always target safety reporting numbers.
+For most immature SMS implementations, safety goals, and objectives almost always target safety reporting numbers.
 Similarly, many immature SMS implementations store reported safety issues in spreadsheets.
-Spreadsheets don't have the ability to communicate the status of organizational safety goals in real time.
+Spreadsheets can't communicate the status of organizational safety goals in real time.
 Furthermore, spreadsheets have inherent security considerations that reduce their utility in a larger organization.

-An SMS database has the ability to securely store and retrieve data to display to a wider audience, which can then securely monitor organizational safety goals and objectives.
+An SMS database can securely store and retrieve data to display to a wider audience, which can then securely monitor organizational safety goals and objectives.
 An SMS database powers safety charts in real time and can display data based on the user's permissions.

 Quickly Monitor Safety Reporting Progress

 In this article, we discuss a small safety chart that allows the accountable executive and upper management to monitor safety reporting numbers.
 This chart is important to the accountable executive.

 For every SMS implementation, the accountable executive is responsible for ensuring the SMS is working properly across the entire organization.
 A chart, such as the one to the right, provides managers with a quick glimpse as to whether sufficient safety reporting activity is occurring.
 If not, the accountable executive should be asking